franklin-ross/aws-restore-role-buildkite-plugin/README.md

 This is essentially the inverse of the [AWS Assume Role Plugin](https://github.com/cultureamp/aws-assume-role-buildkite-plugin), resetting the environment back to the default role for the build agent.

-This plugin should come early in your plugin list due to [Buildkite's decision to run pre-command hooks and post-command hooks in the same order](https://github.com/buildkite/agent/issues/1646).
+This plugin should come early (probably first) in your plugin list due to [Buildkite's decision to run pre-command hooks and post-command hooks in the same order](https://github.com/buildkite/agent/issues/1646).
 Remember that assuming a role happens before the command and restoring a role happens _after_ the command.

 ## Example